MinhHungPhan/aws-hands-on-labs/03-Amazon-ECS/03-professional/02-deploy-applications-on-amazon-ecs-using-github-actions/03-creating-an-elastic-container-registry/01-creating-an-amazon-ecr-public-repository/README.md

-# Creating an Amazon ECR Public
+# Creating an Amazon ECR Public Repository

 Welcome to the README document for setting up and managing a public repository on Amazon Elastic Container Registry (Amazon ECR).
 This document aims to provide you with a comprehensive guide to create, configure, and use Amazon ECR Public.
 Whether you are a developer, a DevOps engineer, or someone just starting out with container management, this guide will walk you through the necessary steps to effectively use Amazon ECR Public for hosting your container images.